snydercreative/snydercreative.github.io/README.md

 The following sites are 100% me, from planning and design to implementation.

 #### [UOPlanner](http://uoplanner.com)
 * UOPlanner is a character planning website for the game Ultima Online.
 This is a MEAN application.
-All code is public, and I apologize in advance if you look at the naughty words data file.
-These are gamers, so I had to filter out a lot of NSFW language.
+All code is public.

 #### [SittingOutside](https://sittingoutside.com)
 * SittingOutside is a restaurant index for only places you can sit outside.
 This is an Node/Express site using Angular on the front-end.
 Code is private, but I'm happy to share in person, or temporarily grant access to a repo if requested.